nicolepaul/academic-website/content/post/phd-tools/index.md

 ### Overleaf: A browser-based LaTeX editor

 Microsoft Word is great for shorter and simpler documents.
-However, after a certain number of tables, citations, and tracked changes, the technology starts to break down.
+However, the technology starts to break down after a certain number of tables, citations, and tracked changes.
 For many in academia, this is where LaTeX often comes into play.
 For more on LaTeX, please see [this blog post](https://blog.orvium.io/latex-over-word/).

 {{% callout note %}}
 **LaTeX** is a writing software where users write text and code to prepare and typeset documents.